briandfoy/briandfoy.github.io/_posts/2022-06-02-i-dumped-gmail.md

 # I had already cut off most of Google

-I had slowly cutting off Google by disallowing my computers to talk to their computers.
+I had slowly cut off Google by disallowing my computers from talking to their computers.
 There are 150+ entries in my */etc/hosts* file:

 {% highlight plain %}
 0.0.0.0		googleads.g.doubleclick.net